|Nation||United States of America (USA)|

-MPL itself comprised a bus section (for power, propulsion, and communications during the outbound voyage) and a 639-pound (290-kilogram) lander that was 3.5 feet (1.06 meters) tall.
+MPL included a spacecraft bus section (for power, propulsion, and communications during the outbound voyage) and a 639-pound (290-kilogram) lander that was about 3.5 feet (1.06 meters) tall.

 Unlike Mars Pathfinder, MPL was scheduled to make a completely controlled landing using retro-rockets all the way to the surface.
 Landing was scheduled for 21:03 UT Dec.
 3, 1999, with two-way communications planned to begin 20 minutes later.